djcooke/compendium/_hoh_091_enemies/nuppeppo_mnk.md

     notes:
       - 'Steel recommended'
       - 'Try to stun Featherfoot for uptime'
+      - 'Use Arm''s Length to overwrite its haste with slow'
   WAR:
     difficulty: 'Medium'
     notes:
       - 'Steel recommended'
       - 'Try to stun Featherfoot for uptime'
+      - 'Use Arm''s Length to overwrite its haste with slow'
 ---